ChessMax/awesome-programming-languages/README.md

 - [Hascal](https://github.com/hascal/hascal) - Hascal is a general purpose and open source programming language designed to build optimal, maintainable, reliable and efficient software.
 - [Haskell](https://www.haskell.org/) - A general-purpose, statically-typed, purely functional programming language with type inference and lazy evaluation.
 Designed for teaching, research and industrial application, Haskell has pioneered a number of programming language features such as type classes, which enable type-safe operator overloading.
 Haskell's main implementation is the Glasgow Haskell Compiler (GHC).
 - [Haxe](https://github.com/HaxeFoundation/haxe) - High-level and strictly-typed programming language, cross-compiles to many different targets.
+- [Hazure](https://github.com/azur1s/hazure) - A ML-Inspired programming language that transpiles to Typescript.
 - [HGSL](https://github.com/saharan/HGSL) - A shading language that can be compiled into GLSL ES 3.0.
 - [Hugorm](https://github.com/nilq/hugorm) - Hugorm is a dynamically typed programming language.
 Hugorm strives to be better version of the other snake language, with a heightened focus on <good things here>.
 The syntax is designed to be easy to read and easy to write, and runs on a constantly improving bytecode virtual machine.
 - [Hush](https://github.com/hush-shell/hush) - Hush is a unix shell based on the Lua programming language.
 Hush is written in Rust.